silverapp/silver/docs/install-silver.md

 ---
 title: How to install and configure Silver
-description: Here are the required steps to install silver on your machine.
+description: Here are the required steps to install Silver on your machine.
 linktitle: Install and configure Silver
 categories: [silver]
 keywords: [silver]